sigsum/sigsum/api.md

 ```

 Input:
-- `cosignature`: witness signature over `tree_head`, hex-encoded.
-- `key_hash`: hashed witness public key that can be used to verify the
-  above cosignature.
-The key is encoded as defined in [RFC 8032, section 5.1.2](https://tools.ietf.org/html/rfc8032#section-5.1.2)
-  prior to hashing.
-The resulting hash value is hex-encoded.
+- `cosignature`: witness' key hash and signature, hex-encoded, and
+  separated by a single space.

+The syntax of the `cosignature` value is identical to the same key in the
+`get-tree-head-cosigned`, but in this request, the key must occur exactly once;
+it is *not* repeated.

 Output on success:
 - None

-`key_hash` can be used to identify which witness cosigned a tree head.
+The `key_hash` can be used to identify which witness cosigned a tree head.
 A
-key-hash, rather than the full public key, is used to motivate monitors
+key-hash, rather than the full public key, is used to motivate monitors and
-and end-users to locate the appropriate key and make an explicit trust decision.
+end-users to locate the appropriate key and make an explicit trust decision.

 Note that logs must be configured with relevant public keys for witnesses.